Hutton oilfield: Facility

 The Hutton TLP was originally designed for a service life of 25 years in the North Sea depth of 100 to 1000 metres.
 It had 16 tension legs.
 Its weigh varied between 46,500 and 55,000 tons when moored to the seabed, but up to 61,580 tons when floating freely.
-The total area of its living quarters was about 3,500 square metres and accommodated over a 100 cabins though only 40 people were necessary to maintain the structure in place.
+The total area of its living quarters was about 3,500 square metres and accommodated over 100 cabins though only 40 people were necessary to maintain the structure in place.

 At the time of decommissioning the field was operated by Kerr-McGee.
 The TLP platform was removed for re-use outside the UK when the platform was purchased by Sevmorneftegaz, a subsidiary of Gazprom, in August 2002, and after having its decommissioning programme accepted by the UK Government.

 The floating platform was towed to Murmansk in Russia where the topsides facilities and main hull were de-mated.
 Subsequently, the topsides were transported by barge to the Sevmash fabrication yard at Severodvinsk, where they were temporarily stored while undergoing refurbishment and refitting.

 After completion the topsides were reinstalled onto a new hull structure of the Prirazlomnaya platform, and will be towed into position ready for a new role in the development of the Prirazlomnoye Field, 1200 km north east of Arkhangelsk in the Pechora Sea.
 In early 2009 the hull of the former Hutton TLP was being towed from Murmansk to the Gulf of Mexico for reinstalling on a new structure, however the project was cancelled, and hull is currently cold-stacked in the Cromarty Firth, Scotland.

-In May 2021 the Hutton TLP Hull was purchased and is currently undergoing Decommissioning at Invergordon effectively completely it’s life close to the place it was constructed.
+In May 2021 the Hutton TLP Hull was purchased and is currently undergoing decommissioning at Invergordon effectively completely its life close to the place it was constructed.